-This line automatically sums the census days reported on Schedule 3 that are associated with procedure code H0019.
-It then compares the Schedule 3 amount to that reported on Schedule 4 and calculates a variance.
+This line automatically sums the census days reported on Schedule 3 that are associated with procedure code H0019+U3.
+It then pulls the total amount reported on Schedule 4 for procedure code H0019 and automatically calculates the variance to the sum of lines 40-43.